SofarGroup13/DatasetVisualization/README.md

 # Contents of the repository
 In this section we will explain the repository's content
-# GUI Pictures
-Pictures of the visualization window are shown here for user to have a clear idea of how the GUI looks

 # Documentation

 This directory contains the doxygen documentation in "html" and "latex" format.
 For a clear and better idea of the project script and its detailed explanation, go to